holepunchto/pear-docs/howto/create-a-full-peer-to-peer-filesystem-with-hyperdrive.md

 Now the Hyperdrive can be inspected as though it were a Hyperbee, and log out some file metadata.

-Execute the `bee-reader-app` with `pear run --dev .`, passing it the key output by the `driver-writer-app`:
+Execute the `drive-bee-reader-app` with `pear run --dev .`, passing it the key output by the `driver-writer-app`:

 ```
-cd bee-reader-app
+cd drive-bee-reader-app
 pear run --dev .
 ```

-The `bee-reader-app` creates a Hyperbee instance using the Hypercore instance created with the copied public key.
+The `drive-bee-reader-app` creates a Hyperbee instance using the Hypercore instance created with the copied public key.
 Every time the Hyperbee is updated (an `append` event is emitted on the underlying Hypercore), all file metadata nodes will be logged out.

 Try adding or removing a few files from the writer's data directory, then pressing `Enter` in the writer's terminal to mirror the changes.